prachiabhang/MSc-Bioinfo-Project-Report-2025/README.md

 4. QC of haplotypes (Ns, GC%, duplicates).
 5. Redundancy reduction with CD-HIT.
 6. Alignment (MAFFT), phylogeny (IQ-TREE).
-7. Population differentiation with Hudson’s FST (scikit-allel): https://www.kaggle.com/code/dprdx1/fstvfinal
+7. Population differentiation with Hudson’s FST (scikit-allel): https://www.kaggle.com/code/dprdx/fst-vfinal

 ## List of scripts used
 A big thanks to **Dr. Christopher Kay**.
-The following scripts were adapted and developed during the course of this MSc project, with valuable input and support.
+The following scripts were adapted and developed during the course of this MSc project, with his valuable input and support.

 ## 1. Consensus_haplotype_sequence_reconstruction_pipeline.sh
 A master script that takes 1000 Genomes VCFs and turns them into haplotype FASTA files.